-WRI used NASA’s Active Fire Data to determine the likely location of fires on the ground.
-This system uses the NASA MODIS satellites that survey the entire earth every 1-2 days.
-The sensors on these satellites detect the heat signatures of fires within the infrared spectral band.
-When the satellite imagery is processed, an algorithm searches for fire-like signatures.
-When a fire is detected, the system indicates the 1 km2 where the fire occurred with an “alert.”
-The system will nearly always detect fires of 1,000 m2 in size, but under ideal conditions, can detect flaming fires as small as 50 m2.
-Since each satellite passes over the equator twice a day, these alerts can be provided in near-real time.
+WRI uses NASA Fire Information for Resource Management Sytem (FIRMS) near real time (NRT) active fire data from the MODIS and VIIRS satellites to map fire locations.
+The sensors on these satellites detect the heat signatures of fires from the infrared spectral band.
+When a fire is detected, the system indicates the area where the fire occurred with an “alert.”
+Because each satellite orbits the earth twice per day, these alerts can be provided in near-real time.
 Fire alerts are posted on the NASA FIRMS website within 3 hours of detection by the satellite.

 The accuracy of fire detection has improved greatly since fire detection systems were first developed for the MODIS satellites.
+Fire data from the MODIS satellite are approximately 1km resolution and VIIRS satellite data has a resolution of 375m.
 Today, the rate of false positives is 1/10 to 1/1000 what it was under earlier systems first developed in the early 2000s.
 The algorithm used to detect fires includes steps to eliminate sources of false positives from sun glint, water glint, hot desert environments and others.
 When the system does not have enough information to detect a fire conclusively, the fire alert is discarded.
 In general, night observations have higher accuracy than daytime observations.
 Desert ecosystems have the highest rate of false positives.
 Many papers have been published to validate the NASA MODIS active fire alerts for use in various applications.

 NASA Fire Information for Resource Management (FIRMS) Active Fire Data